FuelLabs/sway-applications/auctions/english-auction/README.md

 Information on the current state of the application can be found in the [Application Progress](../APPLICATION_PROGRESS.md#decentralized-apps) file.

+### Known Issues

+#### Bidding One NFT

+`StorageVec` in structs are currently not supported and therefore only a single NFT may be bid at this time.
+The progress on this issue can be found [here](https://github.com/FuelLabs/sway/issues/2465).

+#### Dependency Ordering

+There is an known issue with the ordering of dependencies.
+The progress on this issue can be found [here](https://github.com/FuelLabs/sway/issues/3131).

+#### Formatting

+There is a known bug with the formatter where an additional empty line is added to match statements.
+The progress on this issue can be found [here](https://github.com/FuelLabs/sway/issues/3131).

 ## Repository Structure

 The project consists of a smart contract and a user interface which the user can interact with.